elzetia/Documentation/docs/RedM/stable.md

 end)
 ```
 #### <Badge type="client" text="Client" /> generateHorseStatisticsForMenu
-Fires before display horse statistics in the menu
+Fires before the display of the horse statistics in the menu
 ```lua
 -- @param stats - table of horse's statistics
 -- @param horseData - horse's datas